 - help shape the future for ourselves and for our children and grandchildren,

-- send the fossil fuel companies a message that we will not tolerate the wrecking of the planet
+- tell fossil fuel companies that we will not tolerate the wrecking of the planet

 The debate on climate change is over.

 Burning the existing fossil fuel reserves would irreparably harm the planet.
 We either allow the harm or not.
 Continued exploration for new fossil fuel sources is like finding new carcinogens to feed to a cancer patient.
 Now is the time to say enough.
 We must find a better way.